-We have examined Edward D. Jones & Co., L.P. (the "Partnership")'s assertions, included in the accompanying Edward D. Jones & Co., L.P.'s Compliance Report, that
+We have examined Edward D. Jones & Co., L.P. ("Edward Jones") assertions, included in the accompanying Edward D. Jones & Co., L.P.'s Compliance Report, that

-- 1. the Partnership's internal control over compliance with the financial responsibility rules (as defined below) was effective during the year ended January 1, 2022 to December 31, 2022 based on controls necessary to achieve the objectives of the financial responsibility rules, - the Partnership's internal control over compliance with the financial responsibility rules was effective as of December 31, 2022 based on controls necessary to achieve the objectives of the financial responsibility rules, - 3. the Partnership was in compliance with 17 C.F.R. §§ 240.15c3-1 (the "net capital rule") and 240.15c3-3(e) (the "reserve requirements rule") as of December 31, 2022, and - 4. the information used to assert that the Partnership was in compliance with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e) was derived from the Partnership's books and records.
+- (1) Edward Jones' internal control over compliance with the financial responsibility rules (as defined below) was effective during the year ended December 31, 2023 based on controls necessary to achieve the objectives of the financial responsibility rules, - (2) Edward Jones' internal control over compliance with the financial responsibility rules was effective as of December 31, 2023 based on controls necessary to achieve the objectives of the financial responsibility rules, - (3) Edward Jones was in compliance with 17 C.F.R. §§ 240.15c3-1 (the "net capital rule") and 240.15c3-3(e) (the "reserve requirements rule") as of December 31, 2023, and - (4) the information used to assert that Edward Jones was in compliance with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e) was derived from Edward Jones' books and records.

-The Partnership's management is responsible for establishing and maintaining a system of internal control over compliance that has the objective of providing the Partnership with reasonable assurance that non-compliance with 17 C.F.R. § 240.15c3-1, 17 C.F.R. § 240.15c3-3 (the "customer protection rule"), 17 C.F.R. § 240.17a-13 ("the quarterly securities count rule"), or Rule 2340 of the Financial Industry Regulatory Authority (the "account statements rule"), which requires account statements to be sent to the customers of the Partnership (collectively, the "financial responsibility rules") will be prevented or detected on a timely basis.
-The Partnership's management is also responsible for compliance with the net capital rule and the reserve requirements rule and that the information used to assert compliance was derived from the books and records.
-Our responsibility is to express an opinion on the Partnership's assertions based on our examination.
+Edward Jones' management is responsible for establishing and maintaining a system of internal control over compliance that has the objective of providing Edward Jones with reasonable assurance that non-compliance with 17 C.F.R. § 240.15c3-1, 17 C.F.R. § 240.15c3-3 (the "customer protection rule"), 17 C.F.R. § 240.17a-13 ("the quarterly securities count rule"), or Rule 2231 of the Financial Industry Regulatory Authority (the "account statements rule"), which requires account statements to be sent to the customers of Edward Jones (collectively, the "financial responsibility rules") will be prevented or detected on a timely basis.
+Edward Jones' management is also responsible for compliance with the net capital rule and the reserve requirements rule and that the information used to assert compliance was derived from the books and records.
+Our responsibility is to express an opinion on Edward Jones' assertions based on our examination.

 We conducted our examination in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether (1) the Partnership's internal control over compliance with the financial responsibility rules was effective as of December 31, 2022 and during the year ended January 1, 2022 to December 31, 2022, (2) the Partnership complied with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e) as of December 31, 2022, and (3) the information used to assert compliance with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e) as of December 31, 2022 was derived from the Partnership's books and records.
-Our examination included testing and evaluating the design and operating effectiveness of internal control over compliance with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e), determining whether the information used to assert compliance with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e), determining whether the information used to assert compliance with 240.15c3-1 and 240.15c3-3(e) was derived from the Partnership's books and records, and performing with 240.15c3-1 and 240.15c3-3(e), determining whether the information used to assert compliance with 240.15c3-1 and 240.15c3-3(e) was derived from the Partnership's books and records, and performing such other procedures as we considered necessary in the circumstances.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether (1) Edward Jones' internal control over compliance with the financial responsibility rules was effective as of December 31, 2023 and during the year ended December 31, 2023, (2) Edward Jones complied with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e) as of December 31, 2023, and (3) the information used to assert compliance with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e) as of December 31, 2023 was derived from Edward Jones' books and records.
+Our examination included testing and evaluating the design and operating effectiveness of internal control over compliance with the financial responsibility rules, testing and evaluating Edward Jones' compliance with 17 C.F.R. §§ 240.15c3-1 and 240.15c3-3(e), determining whether the information used to assert compliance with 240.15c3-1 and 240.15c3-3(e) was derived from Edward Jones' books and records, and performing such other procedures as we considered necessary in the circumstances.
 We believe that our examination provides a reasonable basis for our opinion.
 Our examination does not provide a legal determination on Edward D. Jones & Co., L.P.'s compliance with the financial responsibility rules.